 The Ebony is a swing tee/dress/tunic.
 You could really just take your favorite tee shirt pattern and slash and spread to make your own.
 However, CCP provides some advantages for purchasing the pattern.
 To begin with, she offers a raglan version, which is pretty cool.
 She also has a crop top, dress, and tunic length, as well as various sleeve lengths to stretch your pattern-buying dollar.
 I sewed up both the raglan tunic and the dress (see below) and found them both to be such a pleasure to sew.
 Everything fit together perfectly.
 Also, you can see how differently two different types of knits look.

 So for my first version, the acid yellow raglan tunic, there was a bit of learning curve.
 Because of my impossible bust, I followed the sizing chart and went with the largest size -- a size 20.
 Turns out that was unnecessary.
 There's TONS of ease.
-I made the tunic to wear for a weekend getaway in Portland in February and the whole time it felt oversized and sloppy--like sleeping in an oversized tee shirt.
+I made the tunic to wear for a weekend getaway in Portland in February and the whole time it felt oversized and sloppy--like sleeping in your boyfriend's oversized tee shirt.
 I brought the side seams in an inch when I returned, and I'm liking it a bit better, but it's still not my favorite.

 I actually fall outside of the sizing chart and still very easily fit into the size 18.
 That's the size I made the purple version.
 I can throw it over my head and go.
 LOVE.
 This is a seriously easy quickie pattern and you know what?
 It's an excellent opportunity to use the good fabric, already!